 January has been off to a nippy start, to say the least.
 With most students failing to own a thermometer – this isn’t the 1800s, you know – and the Weather App being about as reliable as DePaul’s WiFi, it seems that the best assets for telling the weather are, well, our own assets.
 Keeping that in mind, this week’s weather promises to be titillating.
-Read on for the full seven day forecast as told by your nipples.
+Read on for the full seven day nipple forecast.

 High of poking through your sports bra.

 Low of having to walk around with your arms crossed.

 The sky will be mostly cloudy, so don’t expect to see much of the sun … but that’ll be the only thing that’s not exposed.
 Thick sweaters and padded bras are highly recommended.